flankerhqd/JAADAS/README.md

 # joint-advanced-defect-assessment
-JADA, This is Joint Advanced Defect assEsment framework for android applications, written in 2014.
-JADA is a tool written in Java and Scala with the power of Soot to provide both interprocedure and intraprocedure static analysis for android applications.
+This is Joint Advanced Defect assEsment framework for android applications, written in 2014.
+JAADAS is a tool written in Java and Scala with the power of Soot to provide both interprocedure and intraprocedure static analysis for android applications.
 Its features include API misuse analysis, local-denial-of-service
 (intent crash) analysis, inter-procedure style taint flow analysis (from intent to sensitive API, i.e. getting a parcelable from intent, and use it to start activity).

-JADA can also combines multidex into one and analysis them altogether.
-Most of JADA's detection capabilities can be defined in groovy config file and text file (soot's source and sink file).
+JAADAS can also combines multidex into one and analysis them altogether.
+Most of JAADAS's detection capabilities can be defined in groovy config file and text file (soot's source and sink file).

 # USAGE
-JADA is packed into a single jar archive and I provide a default vulnerability rules file.
-There're two major mode for JADA.
+JAADAS is packed into a single jar archive and I provide a default vulnerability rules file.
+There're two major mode for JAADAS.

 ## FullAnalysis
-`FullAnalysis` unleash the full power of JADA and Soot, including inter-procedure whole-application analysis and inter-procedure dataflow analysis.
+`FullAnalysis` unleash the full power of JAADAS and Soot, including inter-procedure whole-application analysis and inter-procedure dataflow analysis.
 But it may also consume much time and may not finish on machines with small memory (<16GB).
 Default is full-mode.
 ## FastAnalysis
 `FastAnalysis` usually finishes in less than 1 minute and is intended for large-scale batch analysis.
 Inter-procedure analysis is disabled